riceissa/issarice.com/pages/bash-shortcuts.md

 -  `Ctrl`-`m` or `Enter`:
 Enter the command.
 -  `Ctrl`-`o`:
-Accept the current line, then fetch that line and print it on the new line.
+Accept the current line, then fetch the exact same line and print it on the new line.

 # History